 There's a simple way for a CPA firm to become the indispensable financial asset its clients need: Offer more.

-For example, if you work for a firm, you will always strive to provide the best accounting services possible.
-But you can also offer something extra to differentiate your business from others and become the top CPA choice in your area.
-We suggest providing sound financial software advise.
+For example, if you work for a firm, you always strive to provide the best accounting services possible.
+However, you can also offer something extra to differentiate your business from others and become the top CPA choice in your area.
+We suggest providing sound financial software advice.

-We know that idea may sound daunting to a firm that hires accountants and not tech experts.
-But, you can't go wrong by recommending NetSuite financial management software.
+We know that idea may sound daunting to a firm that hires accountants, not tech experts.
+Yet, you can't go wrong by recommending NetSuite financial management software.
 It's a system that improves more than a company's accounting; it makes the entire business more efficient.

 Plus, firms with NetSuite-based clients enjoy steady streams of reliable, organized financial information from these businesses.
-And consequently, they can do their jobs with greater ease and accuracy.
+Consequently, they can do their jobs with greater ease and accuracy.

 NetSuite Financial Management software streamlines several financial processes, including:

 This easy-to-use system helps businesses identify and solve issues quickly and comply with financial regulations, tax codes, and accounting standards.
 It also allows users to automate tedious accounting tasks, such as reconciling accounting statements or creating journal entries.
-And it integrates seamlessly with NetSuite’s enterprise resource planning system.
+It integrates seamlessly with NetSuite’s enterprise resource planning system.

 These functions help businesses operate more efficiently and collect and organize information so CPA firms can better navigate the company’s financial accounts.